cindyq/linuxjourney/lessons/command-line/help-command.md

 ## Lesson Content

 Linux has some great built-in tools to help you how to use a command or check what flags are available for a command.
-Each built-in shell command like ls, cat, mv, etc has a built-in helper that you see if you run help and then the command.
+One tool, help, is a built-in bash command that provides help for other bash commands (echo, logout, pwd, etc).

-<pre>$ help ls</pre>
+<pre>$ help echo</pre>

-This will give you a description and the options you can use when you want to run ls.
+This will give you a description and the options you can use when you want to run echo.
 For other executable programs, it’s convention to have an option called --help or something similar.

-<pre>$ ls --help</pre>
+<pre>$ echo --help</pre>

 Not all developers who ship out executables will conform to this standard, but it’s probably your best shot to find some help on a program.

 ## Exercise

-Run help on the cat command, mv command and less command.
+Run help on the echo command, logout command and pwd command.

 ## Quiz Question

-How do you get quick command line help?
+How do you get quick command line help for built-in bash commands?

 ## Quiz Answer